bpm-crafters/process-engine-adapters-camunda-7/docs/quickstart-c7-remote.md

+---
-## Camunda Platform 7 running as remote engine
+title: Camunda Platform 7 as remote engine
+---

 If you start with a Camunda Platform 7, operated remotely, the following configuration is applicable for you.